 Neal’s Yard say they are working on being able to offer a refill service, but don’t at the moment.
 Their bigger size shampoo is only 1 litre, so although an improvement, I think I’d rather go larger and re-fillable.
 It’s also very expensive at just under £40 a litre.

 The refill revolution

 Refill and replenish services are popping up all the time, and many offer eco household cleaners, liquid shampoo and body washes, so the empty 5 litre containers could actually be useful for this.

 Local to me is Refill & Replenish in Hampshire who sell at my local markets, so I’ll be trying them out next week.
 Find other refill initiatives around the country here or here

 In case you don’t already know, microbeads are solid plastic particles so small that they are unable to be filtered by our sewage systems, but they cause devastating pollution to our oceans.
 Most commonly they are found in toothpastes, face wash, abrasive cleaners and more.
 Find out more about them here.
-To find out if products you currently use contain microbeads you can use this helpful app.

 Choosing multi-purpose natural toiletries